Triton-Robotics-Training/TR-Autonomy-2/README.md

 An outline of how to get the image into ROS2 C++ for processing with opencv is here: https://www.theconstructsim.com/how-to-integrate-opencv-with-a-ros2-c-node/

-For extra help, this ia github code example of subscribing to a ROS image publisher (/robotcam) and converting it to an openCV image type to be processed: [link](https://gist.github.com/nightduck/a07c185faad82aeaacbfa87298d035c0).
+For extra help, this is a github code example of subscribing to a ROS image publisher (/robotcam) and converting it to an openCV image type to be processed: [link](https://gist.github.com/nightduck/a07c185faad82aeaacbfa87298d035c0).

 This is what the result should look like: